What to Know Before You Hire a Contractor

 - If you have a complaint against your contractor, you can find free forms at www.cslb.ca.gov or by calling 800-321-2752.

-At Lisac Construction, we invite you to request references and research our reputation.
+At Lisac Construction, we invite you to request references, research our reputation, and see what our past clients have said.
 We are proud of our reputation, and we stand behind our work.